michaelpoellath/talks/talk1/PITCHME.md

 ---
 ### This is good!
-1. ~ 45 times faster than channels
+1. ~ 45 times faster than channels.
-2. ~ 9 times faster than locking
+2. ~ 9 times faster than locking.
-3. ~ 3 times slower than the naive approach :D
+3. ~ 3 times slower than the naive approach. :D

 ---
 ### Learnings
-1. Solution is depending on your use-case
+1. Solution is depending on your use-case.
-2. Benchmarking is key for achieve good performance
+2. Benchmarking is key to achieve good performance.
-3. Go channels are not a Swiss army knife
+3. Go channels are not a Swiss army knife.

 ---
 ### Thank you!